GDPR Requirements for B2B Sales and Marketing: The Definitive Guide

 May 25th, 2018 is a new dawn for information security and data privacy as the European Union’s GDPR legislation comes into effect.
 Companies across the globe are realizing that in order to do business in Europe, they need to become compliant with this law.

 As a European-founded company, Datahug has always had a culture of “privacy first” when it comes to handling personal information and enabling collaboration across the enterprise.

-This article outlines the key points that sales, marketing, business development professionals and CRM owners should consider as they start on the journey to GDPR compliance, and how we can help!
+This article outlines the key points that sales, marketing, business development professionals and CRM owners should consider as they start on the journey to EU GDPR compliance, and how we can help!

 What is GDPR and why do B2B companies need to address it now?

 The General Data Protection Regulation (GDPR) is a new regulation by which the European Parliament and European Data Protection Board (EDPB), the Council of the European Union, and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 When the GDPR takes effect, it will replace the 1995 Data Protection Directive (Directive 95/46/EC).

 It is urgent because fines for breaches of the data protection law, GDPR can go up to 20 million Euros or 4 percent of annual global turnover, whichever of both is highest.
 GDPR comes into effect on May 25, 2018, which means that all companies have just a short time to become compliant.